kddubey/cappr/docs/source/design_choices.rst

 Pleasant surprises
 ------------------

-Re the algorithm: see the `Misfit Toys Hypothesis
+See the `Misfit Toys Hypothesis
 <https://cappr.readthedocs.io/en/latest/future_research.html>`_.

 Besides the algorithmic stuff, I was pleasantly surprised to find that I loved